 *Please note that while we are linking to some of the funding possibilities for child care in BC, this list is not meant to be a complete or comprehensive resource.
 We recommend visiting government centres, their websites, or calling representatives who can help you in determining your eligibility for programs at both the provincial and national levels.

-Early childcare resources for single parents
+Early child care and employment resources for single parents or young families

-For more information, see this page:
+For more information, see these pages:

 Parent and child early learning drop-in programs

 We love when parents are involved in their child’s education.
 If you are able, you may want to join in with a StrongStart BC session.
 Sometimes, it’s hard to know how to play with kids, or what might help them learn through play.
 While they are at daycare, they are usually not with their parents (but still having fun!).
 So how do you fill the gap of playtime needs when they’re with you?

 Meeting parents, learning about what’s out there, and some good skills for learning through play can be had at a StrongStart BC session.
 We encourage you to check it out!

 Mental health care for early childhood development

 The government also supports a program called Confident Parents: Thriving Kids.
-It’s aim is to provide free services to parents of children who may have behavioural problems.
+Its aim is to provide free services to parents of children who may have behavioural problems.

 You can learn more about it here: